 Examples: relative strength index, stochastic oscillator, moving average convergence divergence.

-B) Volatility indicators.
+B) Volatility indicators

 The volatility indicator shows how much risk is involved in the market by assessing the level of market uncertainty and potential price movements.
 Volatility indicators are useful for identifying periods of high or low market volatility.